nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Private attribute tags are tags with an odd group number.
 A private element is an element with a private tag.

-Private elements still use the (Tag, [VR, ] Value Length, Value Field) DICOM data format.
+Private elements still use the (Tag, [Value Representation, ] Value Length, Value Field) DICOM data format.

 The same odd group may be used by different manufacturers in different ways.